Popooov/Popooov/README.md

 ### 🔭 About
 As a self-taught Web Developer who began my journey at Nordic Optical Telescope,\
-I'm currently seeking new challenges while pursuing a Higher Level Training Cycle in Web Application Development\
+I'm currently seeking new challenges while pursuing a Higher Level Training Cycle in Web Application Development.\
-I'm always open to new connections and exciting collaborations!
+I'm open to new connections and exciting collaborations!

 ### 📫 Contact
 - [Email](mailto:popovalejandro@gmail.com)